Soccer positions explained: names, numbers and what they do

 - Physically fit and tenacious

-The playing careers of Roy Keane, Edgar Davids and Gennaro Gattuso were beginning to fade from the collective footballing memory – the rise of deep lying playmakers largely responsible – but the battling, ball-winning midfielder is beginning to make a comeback, and in the Bundesliga, Dortmund’s Danish destroyer Thomas Delaney is leading the charge.
+The playing careers of Roy Keane, Edgar Davids and Gennaro Gattuso were beginning to fade from the collective footballing memory – the rise of deep lying playmakers largely responsible – but the battling, ball-winning midfielder will always have a place on the pitch, and in the Bundesliga, Stuttgart skipper Endo leads the charge.

 Position: Defensive midfielder (deep-lying playmaker)